tracelarue/wilson/src/locate_drink_action/README.md

 - `z = 0.4`: Drink is 0.4 meters from the camera

 The robot moves via differential drive (`/cmd_vel`) to minimize the error between the current and target positions.

+**Y-Value Override:**
+The Y-coordinate can be manually overridden for debugging/calibration purposes.
+When `override_y_value: true` in the config, the returned Y-coordinate will always be `fixed_y_value` instead of the calculated value.
+This is useful when:
+- Testing vertical positioning without a properly calibrated depth camera
+- Debugging issues with vertical coordinate calculations
+- The depth camera's vertical FOV or alignment is inaccurate

+To disable the override and use the actual calculated Y-coordinate, set `override_y_value: false` in your config file.

 ## Topics